Salt use increases risk 70 percent

 The FDA warned that patients who use PPIs may be at increased risk of a bacterial infection called C. difficile.
 This is a serious infection that occurs in the intestines and requires treatment with antibiotics.
 Unfortunately, it only responds to a few antibiotics and that number is dwindling.
 In the FDA’s meta-analysis, 23 of 28 studies showed increased risk of infection.
 Patients need to contact their physicians if they develop diarrhea when taking PPIs and the diarrhea doesn’t improve (8).

-Suppressing hydrochloric acid produced in the stomach may result in malabsorption issues if turned off for long periods of time.
+Suppressing hydrochloric acid produced in the stomach over long periods of time may result in malabsorption issues.
 In a study where PPIs were associated with B12 malabsorption, it usually took at least three years’ duration to cause this effect.
 B12 was not absorbed properly from food, but the PPIs did not affect B12 levels from supplementation (9).
-Therefore, if you are taking a PPI chronically, it is worth getting your B12 and methylmalonic acid (a metabolite of B12) levels checked and discussing possible supplementation with your physician if you have a deficiency.
+Therefore, if you are taking a PPI chronically, it is worth getting your B12 and methylmalonic acid (a metabolite of B12) levels checked and discussing supplementation with your physician for a deficiency.

 A number of modifications can improve GERD, such as raising the head of the bed about six inches, not eating prior to bedtime and obesity treatment, to name a few (10).
 In the same study already mentioned with smoking and salt, fiber and exercise both had the opposite effect, reducing the risk of GERD (5).
-This was a prospective (forward-looking) trial.
 The analysis by Journal Watch suggests that the fiber effect may be due to its ability to reduce nitric oxide production, a relaxant for the lower esophageal sphincter (11).

 In one study, obesity exacerbated GERD.
 What was interesting about the study is that researchers used manometry, which measures pressure, to show that obesity increases the pressure on the lower esophageal sphincter significantly (12).
 Intragastric (within the stomach) pressures were higher in both overweight and obese patients on inspiration and on expiration, compared to those with normal body mass index.
 This is yet another reason to lose weight.